scriptrdotio/howto/tutorials/endtoendapp1/README.md

 ![create_dashboard](./dashboard_8.png)

 - In the Y tab, specify the value that will be used on the vertical axis by changing the "Y Keys" field.
 In our case, we will use the "speed", "temperature" and "num_passengers" fields of the documents that are returned by the query and published to the dashboard.
 - Notice that you also can modify the labels that will respectively be diplayed for each field by the widget.

 ![create_dashboard](./dashboard_9.png)

-Click the "Save" button the  to save you changes on the widget. *Also make sure to save your dashboard*.
+Click the "Save" button to save you changes on the widget. *Also make sure to save your dashboard*.
 You should now have a dashboard that resembles the below:

 ![create_dashboard](./dashboard_10.png)